chenxy21/ISR-Lab/content/_index.md

       text: |
         <br>

-        The **Intelligent Systems and Robotics** (ISR) Lab is the world number one robotics lab leading by great Prof. Chen Jianyu.
+        The **Intelligent Systems and Robotics** (ISR) Lab is the world number one robotics lab leading by great Prof. Chen.
 ---